citp/privacy-policy-historical/t/to/tom/tomferry.com.md

-> *The following text is extracted and transformed from the tomferry.com privacy policy that was archived on 2016-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161208145700id_/http%3A//tomferry.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tomferry.com privacy policy that was archived on 2017-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170604062851id_/http%3A//tomferry.com/privacy) for the most accurate reproduction.*

 # Website and App Privacy Policy

-Tom Ferry – Your Coach provides coaching and training strategies to professionals in the real estate industry.
+Ferry International, LLC dba Tom Ferry, provides coaching and training strategies to professionals in the real estate industry.

-This Privacy Policy discloses the privacy practices for the Tom Ferry – Your Coach (sometimes referred to as TFYC, Success Strategies Institute or SSI) website and its mobile app and various related services (together referred to as the “sites”).
-TFYC is referred to as “us” or “we, and is committed to protecting your privacy online.
+This Privacy Policy discloses the privacy practices for the Tom Ferry (sometimes referred to as TF, Ferry International) website and its mobile app and various related services (together referred to as the “sites”).
+Tom Ferry is referred to as “us” or “we, and is committed to protecting your privacy online.

 You acknowledge that this Privacy Policy is part of our Sites’ Terms of Use, and by accessing or using our sites, you agree to be bound by all of the sites’ terms and conditions.
 If you do not agree to these terms, please do not access or use these sites.